 - ISO 14644-1,-2,-3

 - Collection facilities that plan in future to collect ova intended for a third person must submit a change notification for the collection of cells and tissue to the Federal Office for Safety in Health Care (BASG).
-The necessary form (F_I164 "Notification of cell and tissue collection according to § 19 GSG") is available for download.
+The application has to be handled via eService.

 - Tissue banks which plan to store and distribute ova intended for a third person in the future and which do not yet hold an authorisation for the storage and distribution of ova must submit an application for an authorisation for a tissue bank (notification of change) to the BASG.
-The necessary form (F_I165 "Antrag auf Erteilung einer Bewilligung einer Gewebebank gemäß § GSG") is available for download.
+The application has to be handled via eService.

 Incoming applications will be ranked according to the date of their arrival at the BASG and, if possible, processed in this order.
 With regard to the possibility of carrying out preimplantation diagnostics, according to today's legal interpretation, no change notification is required.
 In the course of inspections by the BASG, the (outsourced) process is checked.